Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Experiments

 The speed of the front at a time concurrent with these observations is found to be

 Errors are because the front decelerates during the 20s we averaged over.
-The theoretical change in $H'$ between the front and rear of the profile is 2.8\%, corresponding to an increase in $u$ of 11.1\% between the rear and the front.
-This corresponds to a difference in $u$ of 0.027 cm/s, entirely consistent with our observations.
+The theoretical change in $H'$ between the front and rear of the profile is 2.8\%, corresponding to an increase in $u$ of 11.1\% between the rear and the front (Table \ref{Theoretical_profile_calculations}).
+This corresponds to a difference in $u$ of 0.027 cm/s, entirely consistent with our observational estimate of $0.024 \pm 0.014$ cm/s.

 We conclude that both lateral and longitudinal variations in $u$ are accurately predicted by our theory.

 We also determined vertical velocity profiles in the sheet, to check whether a viscous gravity current model was accurate.
 We did this in an experiment with sidewall contact, to increase the thickness of the sheet and get more accurate measurements.
 Otherwise, only a very small number of particles fit in vertically, despite us using particles sufficiently small that a camera right next to the sheet could only just resolve them.